Stampede/itunes-navidrome-migration/README.md

 4. Run the playlist migrator script: `$ python3 itunesPlaylistMigrator.py`.
 If your working directory is not the same where `Library.xml` is stored, you will be prompted for the path to `Library.xml`.
 5. Answer the prompts for your Navidrome username and password.
 6. The script will search for playlists from your iTunes library and prompt if you want to move them to Navidrome.

+### Migrating iTunes Song Metadata
+This script will add metadata to your songs. iTunes doesn't care about metadata in files and stores everything in it's library.
+Navidrome uses the metadata in the files to build its database.
+This script will add the metadata from iTunes to the files.

+1. Backup your music files.
+2. Run the script: `$ python3 itunesSongMetadata.py`
+3. Sync your files again with Navidrome if you executed this script after you already migrated your library or targeted a different directory.

 ## Acknowledgments
 Thanks to the Navidrome developers for their hard work and for putting up with my basic questions on the Discord chat as I worked on this script.